These are the questions that we are asked most often:What is a Community Shop?

 A community shop is a shop that is owned and run by a community for the benefit of the community.
 There are nearly 300 community shops in the UK, and they are opening at the rate of one every 3 weeks.How can I become a member?

 Any local resident over 16 may become a part-owner of the shop.
-Already over 200 have signed up.
+Already nearly 300 of us have signed up.
 It costs just £1.00.
 Please download the form here.Is this a charity?
 Will you get Gift Aid?

 Yes, the fund raising will be via our charity which means your gifts will quality for Gift Aid.
 You can download a donation form here.